cpkopp12/csharp-api/README.md

 ## Usage

 Most of the endpoints require a jwt token for authorization, so the api is best tested using a postman or insomnia-like software.
-After registering as a user and loging in, use the bearer token as an authorization for the availble endpoints. <br/>
+After registering as a user and logging in, use the bearer token as an authorization for the available endpoints. <br/>

 POST	/Auth/Register	<br/>
 PUT		/Auth/ResetPassword	<br/>